Common Terms in Warehousing

 Irrespective of the size of the warehouse/storage facility or nature of the storage arrangements, there are basic rules humanitarian organizations can use to enhance their physical stock management processes.

-In any situation where cargo is stored for any period of time, it is strongly advised that humanitarian warehouse managers utilize both some form of warehouse ledger and a paper stock/stack/bin card system.
+In any situation where cargo is stored for any period of time, it is strongly advised that humanitarian warehouse managers utilize both some form of inventory Ledger and a paper stock/stack/bin card system.

-An ideal warehouse ledger will be electronically maintained, utilizing some form of spreadsheet or special use software.
+An ideal inventory Ledger will be electronically maintained, utilizing some form of spreadsheet or special use software.
 The ledger should be constantly kept up to date, and should be easy to access and understand by any team member responsible for accounting for cargo on site.

 Stock/stack/bin cards should be clearly visible from the floor of the warehouse, legible, easy to read, and utilize the local language of operation.
-Stock/stack/bin cards should match the warehouse ledger.
+Stock/stack/bin cards should match the inventory Ledger.

 Stock managers must by default practice FIFO – First In / First Out – unless otherwise required to.
 Some storage facilities may have large volumes entering and leaving the physical facility, and managers must take care to ensure that old stock is not forgotten or ignored.